 6.3 Beginner bracket timings.
-For the beginner bracket, match forfeit if team fails to ready up by 15 minutes post-scheduled start time.
+For the beginner bracket, match forfeit if team fails to ready up by 4:45 PM AEST.

 6.5 Lack of players.
-If one team has less than five (5) players available due to an unforeseen circumstance then the team with the lesser players can choose to play at a disadvantage (4 v 5) or forfeit the match after informing the opposition.
+If one team has less than five (5) players available due to an unforeseen circumstance then the team with the lesser players can choose to play at a disadvantage (4 v 5 or 3 v 5) or forfeit the match after informing the opposition.

 7. Game Rules